Adityavijayvargiya01/PROJECT-1/README.md

 # PROJECT#1

-Personal Website - Open Source Project
+Responsive resume CV

-Goal - To make a personal website with the use of git and github
+Goal -

-PROJECT-1\HTML\index.html
+To make a personal responive website with the use of git and github